raul23/pyebooktools/README.rst

 `:star:`

-  * `ebook-tools`_ is the **original** Shell scripts I ported to Python.
-I used the same names for the options (short and longer versions) so that if you used the shell scripts, you will easily know how to run the corresponding subcommand with the given options.
+  * `ebook-tools`_ is the **original** Shell project I ported to Python.
+I used the same names for the script options (short and longer versions) so that if you used the shell scripts, you will easily know how to run the corresponding subcommand with the given options.
   * `ebooktools.py`_ is the name of the Python script whose name doesn't have a hyphen and ends with ``.py`` to distinguish from the original Shell